Eeems-Org/oxide/web/src/documentation/01_usage.rst

   * Ctrl+Shift+1

 * Press the power button to suspend the device.
+* Long press the power button to open a power menu.
 * To take a screenshot:

   * Press and hold the right button on the rM1.